-On su On successful completion of the course the student will be CO1 Acquire the Knowledge on structure and model of the sorting techniques.
+On su POs related to COs CO1 Acquire the Knowledge on structure and model of the sorting techniques.
 PO1 CO2 Analyze the Time and space complexity.
-PO2 CO3 Design solutions for user requirements using software functionality.
+PO2 соз Design solutions for user requirements using software functionality.
 PO3

 CO4 Investigate on different dynamic programming in developing TSP PO4 CO5 Develop the the N-queens problem using backtracking algorithm PO5, PO6 CO6 Follow the ethical principles in implementing the programs PO8 CO7 Do experiments effectively as an individual and as a team member in a group.
 PO9 CO8 Communicate verbally and in written form, the understanding about the experiments.
 PO10 CO9 Continue updating their skill related to object oriented concepts and implementing programs in future.
 PO12